lulzapps/SIMP/README.md

 # SIMP

-SIMP is a JSON-based designed to implement a decentralized instant messaging system.
-It is designed to be easy to implement and use.
-There are three different modes of communication in which this protocol is used: client-server, server-server and client-client (aka peer-to-peer).
+SIMP is a JSON-based protocol designed to implement a decentralized instant messaging system.

-The goals of this protocol are to make is:
+The goals of this protocol are to make it:

 * Lightweight - Optimized for low-latency communication
-* Easy to implement - Designed to be easy to implement in any programming language
+* Easy to implement - Designed to easily implement clients or servers in any programming language
 * Flexible - Support future extensions and modifications
 * Secure - Designed with security in mind